BlockchainCommons/envelope-cli-swift/Docs/Overview.md

 Now that we can use digests to specify the parts of an envelope, we can transform it in interesting ways.
 Elision means to remove various parts of an envelope without changing its digest.
 The `elide` command and its two subcommands `removing` and `revealing` (the default) provide this service.

-Let's start by getting the digest of the subject of our example Envelope:
+Let's start by getting the digest of the subject of our example envelope:

 ```bash
 👉